-In these passages is the account Paul going to Rome on a ship with a load of prisoners and running aground on the island of Malta.
+In this daily Bible reading is the account Paul going to Rome on a ship with a load of prisoners and running aground on the island of Malta.
 The ship had been in a severe storm for 14 days.

 Prior to the shipwreck an angel appeared to Paul and told Paul that he would not die, because Paul must stand before Caesar.
 In other words, God’s mission for Paul was to preach the Gospel of Jesus Christ to Rome.
 This was necessary to spread Christianity throughout Europe and indeed the world.